statamic/docs/content/collections/docs/search.md

 ---
 ## Overview

-There are three components — coincidentally the same number of Hanson brothers — whose powers combine to create search.
+There are three components — coincidentally the same number of Hanson brothers — whose powers combine to provide you the power of search.
 The form, the index, and the driver.

 ## Search Forms

 The search form is the most visible part of your site search.
 Create a normal, every day HTML form with a `search` input and have it submit to any URL containing a `search:results` tag in your template.
-This is usually in the nav
+This is usually — but not always — found in the nav.

 ```
 <form action="/search/results">